Semiconductors, Electronics, Electrical Engineering, Technology Hardware & Equipment

 - They forbid any forced, bonded, or indentured labor, involuntary prison labor, slavery, or trafficking of persons within their supply chain, and have adopted a broad approach to responsible minerals sourcing to help ensure there is no connection between the materials used in HP products and armed violence or human rights abuses.

-- HP strives to uphold fundamental rights and freedoms of all people.
+- HP strives to uphold the fundamental rights and freedoms of all people.

 - They promote a welcoming, diverse, and inclusive culture and do not tolerate discrimination of any kind.

-- Through contributions from HP, the HP Foundation, and their global employees, HP aims to make a positive local impact on the communities where they live, work, and do business.
+- Through contributions from HP, the HP Foundation, and its global employees, HP aims to make a positive local impact on the communities where they live, work, and do business.

 - HP employees contribute their talents, passions, and resources to support inclusive, safe, resilient, and sustainable communities worldwide.